Bangladesh Nationalist Party: Domestic policy

-In 1978, President Zia amended the constitution which gave the president more effective control over the cabinet and parliament.
-After the 1979 parliamentary election, Zia formed a cabinet where civil–military bureaucrats dominated.
+In 1978, President Rahman amended the national constitution which gave the president more effective control over the cabinet and parliament.
+After the 1979 general election, Rahman formed a cabinet dominated by the civil–military bureaucrats.
 Apart from the cabinet, they also dominated the secretariat, the National Economic Council (NEC), the planning commission and the public corporations.
 During this period, BNP emerged as a multi-dimensional "umbrella" party.

-Upon taking power, Ziaur Rahman introduced a state-sponsored Islamization process that had a significant impact on Bangladeshi society and culture.
-His government replaced secularism with the phrase "absolute faith and trust in Almighty Allah" as a fundamental principle through the fifth amendment to the constitution.
-His government also adopted a conservative family planning programme to control population growth.
+Upon taking power, Rahman introduced a state-sponsored Islamization process that had a significant impact on Bangladeshi society and culture.
+His government replaced secularism with the phrase "absolute faith and trust in Almighty Allah" as a fundamental principle through the fifth amendment to the national constitution.
+His government also adopted a conservative family planning programme to control population growth in the country.
+In 2004, the BNP-led coalition government banned all Ahmadiyya publication in Bangladesh in pressure of the Islamist groups, citing that those "hurt the majority Muslims" in the country.

-The BNP has focused on the emancipation of socially backward and marginalized people, such as the women, the Bedes, the Dalits, the Harijans and the transgenders etc. During Begum Khaleda Zia's first term, her government carried out significant reform in the education sector and national curricula and to encourage female and universal education.
-Primary education was made free and compulsory and budget allocated to this sector was sharply increased.
-These reforms were recognized internationally.
+During the government, the BNP focused on the development of socially backward and marginalized people, such as the women, the Bedes, the Dalits, the Harijans and the Hijras etc. During Khaleda Zia's first term, her government carried out reform in the education sector and national curricula and to encourage female and universal education.
+Primary education was made free and compulsory and budget allocated to this sector was increased.

 The BNP is also notable for being the only major party — compared to the Awami League and Jamaat-e-Islami — whose constitution explicitly references women as a labor force.
 The 2008 BNP constitution commits "to make appropriate and proper use of human resources including labour power of women."

 Economic policy

-During the Mujib era, the state development strategy envolved every possible way to the extension of protectionism.
-After Zia's ascension to the power, new strategy was taken to encourage private enterprise with a primary goal of maximization of GNP growth rate.
-Zia's government revised the First Five-Year Plan (1973–1978) taken by the Mujib government and formulated a "Three year hard core plan" for remaining three years.
-This was followed by the Two-Year Plan (1978–80) and the Second Five Year Plan (1980–85).
-Ziaur Rahman gave special importance to the development of agriculture.
-He also planned an integrated collective farming system.
+After Ziaur Rahman's ascension to the power, the national development strategy was shifted from the extensive protectionism of the Sheikh Mujib era to the encouragement of private enterprise with a primary goal of maximization of GNP growth rate.
+Rahman's government revised the First Five-Year Plan (1973–1978) taken by the Sheikh Mujib's government and formulated a "Three year hard core plan" for remaining three years.
+This was followed by the Two-Year Plan (1978–1980) and the Second Five Year Plan (1980–1985) under the successive BNP governments.
+Besides, his government gave special importance to the development of agriculture and planned an integrated collective farming system.

 In parallel, the BNP promoted women's economic empowerment by facilitating access to low-interest loans, supporting entrepreneurship training, and implementing measures to remove social and cultural barriers.
-The party's Vision 2030 highlights the goal of integrating women fully into all sectors of economic activity, reflecting its commitment to enhancing women's participation in national development.
-During its tenure, the BNP implemented policies providing favorable loans and tax incentives to women entrepreneurs, and promoted small and cottage industries where women's participation is significant.
+During Tarique Rahman's premiership, the Family Card initiative was launched.
+Under the initiative, aimed to improve the women's economic conditions, low-income and marginalized families have received and amount of money or utensils using a card issued to the eldest female member of the family.